HoiJean/djangoforbeginners-book/manuscript/ch5.md

 ## Templates

-With our URLConfs and Views now complete, we're only missing the third piece of the puzzle: templates!
-As we already saw in **Chapter 4: Message board app**, we can inherit from other templates to keep our code clean.
+With our URLConfs and views now complete, we're only missing the third piece of the puzzle: templates.
+As we already saw in **Chapter 4**, we can inherit from other templates to keep our code clean.
 Thus we'll start off with a `base.html` file and a `home.html` file that inherits from it.
 Then later when we add templates for creating and editing blog posts, they too can inherit from `base.html`.

 Start by creating our project-level `templates` directory with the two template files.